Jundel-Malazarte/Jundel-Malazarte/README.md

 ### Hi there, I'm [Jundel Malazarte](https://www.canva.com/design/DAGURVHq0Y0/ipThdBmwc37t8Flld1FujA/edit?utm_content=DAGURVHq0Y0&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton/) 👋

-I graduated with a degree in Information Technology from University of Cebu Main in the Philippines.
+I graduated with a degree in Information Technology from the University of Cebu Main in the Philippines.
 As a junior developer, I'm passionate about learning new technologies in Software Development, Web Development, and Productivity.
 I’m also eager to contribute to open-source projects on GitHub.

 **My Research Interest**:
 - Software
+- Hardware

  **I am open to**:

-- any collaboration work,
+- Any collaboration work,
-- (Web development or Software Development),
+- Web development or Software Development,
-- Research internships and Software Development
+- Research internships and Software Development,

+** I am looking position **:
+- Frontend Developer

 ## Skills: